KumarUniverse/quiz-wiz/README.md

-# CommonHat
+# Quiz Wiz
-A free class discussion app for the Commons.
+A super cool study guide website that scraps Quizlet and gives you the ultimate review for your exam.